 Social bonds and connections are essential to long-term health and happiness.
 Spending time with loved ones makes you feel like you belong and boosts the production of chemicals that allow you to deal with stress.
 Make it a point to connect with loved ones regularly by scheduling calls, video chats or physical meet-ups.

 Practice mindfulness in any form

 There are many benefits of mindfulness for your mental health, no matter what form you choose.
-When you are focused inwards, you learn to be more aware of your emotions and more in tune with what you want.
-Whether you choose to meditate, set aside time to count blessings or practice gratitude, or choose to pray, you should spend some time in silence.
+When you are focused inward, you learn to be more aware of your emotions and more in tune with what you want.
+Whether you choose to meditate, set aside time to count blessings, practice gratitude, or choose to pray, you should spend some time in silence.
 If you are restless and unable to sit still, try writing a journal or listening to guided meditation to help you focus.